Academic Information & Support

 College Novel

-This year the College Novel is Gail Honeyman’ novel, Eleanor Oliphant is Completely Fine.
-During the 2023-2024 academic year, the College community will read and participate in lectures, discussions and activities related to the College Novel.
+This year the College Novel is Nikki Erlick's novel, The Measure.
+During the 2024-2025 academic year, the College community will read and participate in lectures, discussions and activities related to the College Novel.

 Cheating and Plagiarism

 Cheating on examinations, through use of unauthorized aids or inappropriate resources, is forbidden.
 In addition, plagiarism, or the unattributed use of another’s words or ideas, through either direct appropriation or paraphrase, is a serious breach of academic standards.
+It also pertains to the unauthorized use of Artificial Intelligence (AI) sources or assistance of any type, to complete an assignment of any type, outside of any permissible parameters directly communicated by faculty.
 Students have an obligation to exhibit honesty in carrying out their academic assignments.

 Consequences for cheating and plagiarism include: written warnings and/or assignment of an “F” grade for the assignment/test, or for the course.
 If the student is found guilty in more than one case, they may be subject to disciplinary actions.
 (See also: Academic Integrity)